 Brand Promise Template

 There isn't an exact formula to create your brand promise.
-However, we have mentioned that it is a blend of a few things that make up your company.
+But we’ve mentioned that it’s a blend of a few things that make up your company.
 So here's a formula you can use to create your promise:

 Write your answers down and start blending these concepts together into one succinct idea.

 Crafting your brand promise should be a top priority when developing your identity.
 Without this core message, you will likely struggle to develop your brand identity and strong messaging to connect with your target audience.